-Furthermore, following Hamas' attack on Israel and Israel's security cabinet declaration of war against Hamas, the Houthi movement, which controls parts of Yemen, launched a number of attacks on marine vessels traversing the Red Sea.
-The Red Sea is a vital maritime route for international trade.
-These disruptions may impact our ability to receive materials and products from suppliers, to distribute our products in a cost-effective and timely manner and to meet customer demand, all of which could have an adverse effect on our financial condition and results of operations.
+In 2023, Hamas and Israel began a military conflict, which is still ongoing.
+Currently, there remains tension and ongoing hostilities in the region.
+The ongoing hostilities may impact our ability in the region to receive materials and products from suppliers, to distribute our products in a cost-effective and timely manner and to meet customer demand, all of which could have an adverse effect on our financial condition and results of operations.